Nonprofit Organizations

 This area of study is administered by the following Nexus track chairs:

-Rick Feldman, Lecturer in Entrepreneurship, Organizations and Society; Entrepreneurship Coordinator
+Rick Feldman, Senior Lecturer in Entrepreneurship, Organizations and Society; Entrepreneurship Coordinator

 Requirements for the Nexus